The-Marcy-Lab-School-Assignments/swe-2-2-classes-WilliamJ2006/src/short-response.md

 }
 ```

-passenger should be made private in order to prevent a user from being able to push into or modify the array outside of using a dedicated method.
+Passenger should be made private in order to prevent a user from being able to push into or modify the array outside of using a dedicated method.

-private methods can also be used as helper methods which contain calculations that can be called in another method, those are private since the user never needs to interact with them.
+Private methods can also be used as helper methods which contain calculations that can be called in another method, those are private since the user never needs to interact with them.

 ---